aguscasaletti/mapper/README.md

 ```

 ## How it works
-This library copies values from source to target structs **only if their field names match.** Any field name not present in source will be ignored and left with its zero-value.
+This library copies values from source to target objects by following these rules:
+- If a `mapper` struct field tag is present, look for `fromField` or `fromMethod` options.
+- Else, use the same field name declared in the target struct.
+- All other fields from source that don't exist in the target are ignored.
+- All fields in target that have no counterpart in source are left with their zero-value.
+- All unexported fields are silently ignored.

 If you need anything beyond that, you will probably have to write your own mapping logic, with or without this library's help.

+## Usage

 ```go
 type Source struct {